 b) Personal Data of individuals who we interact and engage on behalf of our Clients.
 These includes but not limited to the following:

-6) Tele-centre collects Personal Data of individuals that they knowingly and voluntarily provide through the following methods:
+6) Tele-centre collects Personal Data of our employees and job applicants that they knowingly and voluntarily provide through the following methods:

 f) When a job applicant or employee responds to Tele-centre’s request for Personal Data;